awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-start-job.md

 ---
-title: "Starting a new render job"
+title: "Starting a new rendering job"
 date: 2021-09-06T08:51:33Z
 weight: 154
 ---

-This section of the lab will start a new rendering job.
-This second job will be intentionally interrupted using AWS FIS.
+In this section you are going to start a new rendering job that will be intentionally interrupted by AWS FIS using the experiment that you have created in the previous section.

 {{% notice warning %}}
 This section has dependencies on the completion of the [AWS Batch section]({{< ref batch >}}) of the previous lab.
-Please ensure you have followed all steps, the previous job has completed, and you have verified the output by following the [monitoring steps in the previous lab]({{< ref monitor.md >}})
+Please, ensure that you have followed all the steps and that the previous job has completed.
+Also, verify the output by [following the monitoring steps in the previous lab]({{< ref monitor.md >}})
 {{% /notice %}}

 You can start the new rendering job by running this command: